Cereal-Automation/Script-Monitoring/script-tgtg/README.md

 Email: your-email@example.com
 Latitude: 52.3676 (Amsterdam)
 Longitude: 4.9041 (Amsterdam)
-Search Radius: 25000 (25km)
+Search Radius (meters): 25000 (25km)
 Favorites Only: false
-Monitor New Items: true
-Monitor Stock Changes: true
-Enable Interactive Authentication: true
-Monitor Interval: 30 (seconds)
+Proxies: (optional)
 ```

-This configuration will monitor all TGTG businesses within 25km of Amsterdam city center, checking every 30 seconds for new items and stock changes.
+This configuration will monitor all TGTG businesses within 25km of Amsterdam city center using the default monitoring strategies for new items and stock availability.

+## Technical Implementation

+The script is built using:

+- **Cereal Automation Platform**: Provides the monitoring framework and command execution
+- **Kotlin**: Primary programming language with coroutines for async operations
+- **Command Pattern**: Modular command-based architecture for authentication and monitoring
+- **Monitoring Strategies**: Pluggable strategies for different types of change detection
+- **TGTG API Integration**: Direct integration with TGTG's API for real-time data